jefflund/website/content/posts/deltaclock.md

-title = "Delta Clock Scheduling" description = """Fast and precise scheduling for turn-based roguelikes.""" date = "2013-02-11" draft = true
+title = "Delta Clock Scheduling" description = """Fast and precise scheduling for turn-based roguelikes.""" date = "2013-02-11"
 +++

 See my roguebasin article.
+I'll eventually move it here with more detail.